 Road salts are the biggest reason for rusting of cars.
 These harmful salts are mixed with sand and strewn across roads to defreeze snow.
-While the abrasive sand particles cause scratches on the metal surface, the salts aggravates rusting by catalysing the oxidation of the metal.
-As a result cars start to rust from bottom up.
-The best solution to avoid this damage on cars is to undercoat its lower side.
+While the abrasive sand particles cause scratches on the metal surface, the salts aggravate rusting by catalyzing the oxidation of the metal.
+As a result, cars start to rust from the bottom up.
+The best solution to avoid this damage to cars is to undercoat their lower side.

 Here are some important things to know before you choose to undertake the process.

 Undercoating solutions come in spray bottles and with a clear set of instructions.
 It is important to go through the instructions and pay attention to the smallest aspect.
 Details pertaining to the time taken to dry, distance between the bottle nozzle and car surface and safety precautions must be duly acknowledged.

 Set the Right Place